Jalapeno and Peppadew Cornbread

-With a lovely "bite" to the cupcake this corn bread is gluten free, moist and delicious.
-It has wonderful subtle flavours which make the perfect choice of a side dish with a good roast, ribs or any soup of choice.
+With a lovely "bite" to the cupcake, this cornbread is gluten free, moist, and delicious.
+It has wonderful subtle flavours which make it the perfect choice as a side dish with a good roast, ribs or any soup of choice.

 |Jalapeno & peppadew corn bread ready to be baked.|